Randfontein

 Randfontein is a gold mining town in the West Rand, Gauteng, South Africa, 40 km west of Johannesburg.
 With the Witwatersrand gold rush in full swing, mining financier JB Robinson bought the farm Randfontein and, in 1889, floated the Randfontein Estates Gold Mining Company.
 The town was established in 1890 to serve the new mine and was administered by Krugersdorp until it became a municipality in 1929.
-Apart from having the largest stamp mill in the world, Randfontein, like many of the other outlying areas of Johannesburg, is essentially a rural collection of farms and small holdings in a particularly beautiful part of Gauteng.

 History

-Early History
+Early history

 Randfontein's existence dates back to the 1550s when the AmaNdebele lived as one nation at Emhlangeni (today's Randfontein area) under King Mhlanga approximately between 1550 and 1580.
 The name of Emhlangeni is translated today into the Sesotho language as Mohlakeng, which is one of the southeastern suburbs of the town.

 Formation

 Randfontein was established formally on 3 March 1890 and proclaimed a municipality in 1929.

 Some important dates in Randfontein's history: